-M: Increasingly so, fashion also intertwines so intimately with technology such as software and artificial intelligence - to put it broadly.
+M: Increasingly so, fashion also intertwines so intimately with technology.
 Is this an area that you were considering exploring on your journal?

 K: I think so.
 Shifting to a career that forces me to think about the digitization of everything has made me more and more aware of just how much I am a part of this ever expanding world of technology and its relation to everything around us.
 I used to not even consider myself a part of that world, but it’s inevitable – we’re all involved to some degree.